Puerto Rico has to ‘resize economy’ on a small scale, plan for reduced population

 He noted that minimizing risks is vital as a development strategy.

-“This suggests, economically, strengthening internal links and local capital,” he stressed.
+“This suggests, economically, strengthening internal linkages and local capital,” he stressed.

 “Planning should be located as the axis of a network of decisions in which the other actors are municipalities, government agencies, public corporations, nonprofit and community-based organizations and, of course, the private sector.
 Seeing it this way suggests that the role of planning is one of ‘connector,’ or integrator of that network that characterizes the decision-making process in a complex society,” said Villamil.